What happened at the F1 Dutch Grand Prix?

 The Australian driver, in the third race of his comeback to the sport, broke his left hand in a crash on Friday afternoon, hitting the wall at Turn 3 as he tried to avoid the McLaren of compatriot Oscar Piastri, who had crashed at the same corner seconds earlier.

 Team-mate Yuki Tsunoda had a torrid weekend.
-The Japanese driver penalised three grid places for impeding Lewis Hamilton (Mercedes) in qualifying.
-From 17th on the grid, Tsunoda was one of the beneficiaries of the early-race tyre lottery to run as high as fourth place, but tumbled down the order after a long stint on dry tyres in the middle of the race to eventually finish 16th.
+The Japanese driver penalized three grid places for impeding Lewis Hamilton (Mercedes) in qualifying.
+From 17th on the grid, Tsunoda was one of the beneficiaries of the early-race tire lottery to run as high as fourth place, but tumbled down the order after a long stint on dry tires in the middle of the race to eventually finish 16th.

 5. The number you need to know